Skip to main content

 When: Monday to Saturday, 11.15am, 1.15pm or 2.15pm.

-Cathedral guides can be booked for the same Cathedral floor and Crypt tour, but on a private basis for your group.
-There is a minimum chargeable number of 10 places.
-We can typically accommodate up to 50 visitors in one tour booking and will usually provide more than one guide for larger groups.
+Cathedral guides can be booked for the same Cathedral Floor and Crypt tour, but on a private basis for your group.
+We can typically accommodate up to 50 visitors in one tour booking and may provide more than one guide for larger groups.

 Please get in touch with the Sales and Admissions team at least one month in advance of your trip, so we can check availability as these tours must be pre-booked: admissions@stpaulscathedral.org.uk or 0207 246 8357.